Official Olympic coverage tells us who wins. TikTok tells us everything else.

 @summerbritcher The end of this one may be too niche #prideandprejudice #prideandprejudice2005 #winterolympics #olympicspirit #olympian #fyp ♬ оригинальный звук - кариша

-Anna Hoffmann, a ski jumper on the U.S. team, called out the Olympics for making female ski jumpers use a different-sized hill than men despite practicing on the same hills during training, she says.
+Anna Hoffmann, a ski jumper on the U.S. team, called out the Olympics for making female ski jumpers use a different-sized hill than men, despite practicing on the same hills during training, she says.

 @hoffmann__anna Women’s ski jumping was only let into the Olympics in 2014 and there’s still not equality in ski jumping in 2022 #olympics #womeninsports ♬ Elmos gonna SuE - Da Garbage Prince Hans